janakaud/js-for-firefox/keyconfig/README.md

+> *NOTE:* With the [demise of KeyConfig](https://addons.mozilla.org/en-US/firefox/addon/dorando-keyconfig/reviews/924874/), all scripts have been moved into [All.js](All.js); just copy the content and paste it into the [Browser Console] right after you launch Firefox!

 These require the [keyconfig add-on](https://addons.mozilla.org/en-US/firefox/addon/dorando-keyconfig/).
 You will have to create individual shortcuts for each of the required scripts; please note, however, that the `ToggleOffline` function is mandatory for all scripts to work properly, as it performs some of the basic initializations on behalf of the other scripts.

 ### ToggleOffline